Skip to main content

 Is Afrin or Flonase more effective?

-Afrin’s onset of action is 10 minutes, which provides patients with quick relief of nasal symptoms.
-Unfortunately, it is only recommended for use short term: three days or less.
+Afrin’s onset of action is ten minutes which provides patients with quick relief of nasal symptoms.
+Unfortunately, it is only recommended for short-term use, for three days or less.
 The full effect of Flonase may not be realized for a week or longer, but it is safe to be used long term.
 Flonase is also indicated to treat more than nasal congestion.
 It relieves multiple symptoms of the allergic response, including runny nose, sneezing, and itching eyes.
 Afrin has no effect on these allergic response factors.

-One study looked at the concurrent use of oxymetazoline and fluticasone to determine if they could augment the response of each on congestion.
-It compared three treatment groups: placebo, oxymetazoline alone, and fluticasone with oxymetazoline.
-In this study, oxymetazoline was used for longer than the recommended duration of three days.
+One study looked at the concurrent use of oxymetazoline and fluticasone furoate, a product to fluticasone propionate, to determine if they could augment the response of each on congestion.
+It compared four treatment groups: placebo, oxymetazoline alone, fluticasone alone, and fluticasone with oxymetazoline.
+In this study, oxymetazoline was used for longer than the recommended duration of 3 days.
 Nasal air volume was significantly higher in the group using both oxymetazoline and fluticasone.
-It was also noted that rebound congestion was not present, suggesting that effect with oxymetazoline alone should be studied further.
+It was also noted that rebound congestion was not present, suggesting that the combination should be studied further.
 Your healthcare provider can help determine which product(s) are best for you.

 Coverage and cost comparison of Afrin vs. Flonase